 Advice on safety

 This updated joint union advice considers the measures which need to be in place in schools and colleges.
 It aims to help ensure that risk assessments are reviewed and covers measures which need to be addressed to reflect the known greater transmissibility of the new variant and meet the requirements of full opening.
-The joint union checklist for full opening in September 2020 (insert new link) remains relevant for guidance on more detailed measures that should continue to be in place.
+The joint union checklist for full opening in September 2020 has been updated and remains relevant for guidance on more detailed measures that should continue to be in place.

 We must protect vulnerable and older members of staff who are most at risk if they catch Covid-19.
 The joint union advice on other vulnerable and higher risk staff remains in place and can be found here.